-Would you believe us if we told you that people sail at 9,000 feet in the high desert state of Colorado?
+Would you believe us if we told you we have sailed at 9,000 feet in the high desert state of Colorado?
+It's true, and we did it for the first time during 2020 amidst a world pandemic.

-After all of our photo booth bus events were cancelled or rescheduled due to COVID-19, we decided to do that very thing and discovered what we had been missing out on all this time up at Lake Dillon, CO.
+After all of our photo booth bus events were cancelled or rescheduled due to COVID-19, we decided find adventure in our backyard and discovered what we had been missing out on all this time up at Lake Dillon, CO.
 What would normally be a busy summer of wandering in the bus to weddings and events across the state, quickly turned into an empty calendar that led us to an unexpected and adventurous summer of sailing at high elevation—including some thrilling moments sailing through a hailstorm, getting caught in a race between 20 sailboats, and finding our way back to the marina with barely any wind.

 Where have you found solitude or adventure in the challenging times of 2020?